Big goalie, little kid dominate All-Star Skills Competition

 NHL scoring leader Connor McDavid won the Fastest Skater competition, and Montreal defenseman Shea Weber had the hardest shot in the All-Star field for the third consecutive season, albeit with his lowest speed yet.
 Pittsburgh captain Sidney Crosby won the Accuracy Shooting competition, and he joined Weber and Boston's Brad Marchand as the only adults to score in the shootout.

 The event ended with a shootout competition between the Atlantic and Pacific teams, but just four of the 20 skaters scored.
-One of them was Ryker, who beat the grinning Price five-hole and celebrated with a two-fisted pump while his All-Star dad filmed him on his phone.
+One of them was Ryker, who beat the grinning Price five-hole and celebrated with a two-fisted pump that he learned from his All-Star dad, who filmed him on his phone.

 The best early moment belonged to Smith, who lived every goalie's dream when he shot a puck from the crease into a tiny slot at ice level in the middle of the far net.
-Before Ryker Kesler seized control of the shootout, Smith's goal was the most memorable moment of this relaxed Saturday afternoon of annual silliness preceding the game on Sunday.
+Before Ryker Kesler seized control of the shootout, Smith's goal was the most memorable moment of this relaxed Saturday afternoon of annual silliness preceding the game Sunday.

+''I didn't really have a strategy,'' Smith said. ''I was really focused on just hitting the board, but it kind of curled in at the last second, and I couldn't believe it, to be honest.
+I was just as shocked as everyone else.''

 Smith already showed off his shooting skills while scoring a goal into an empty net for the Coyotes in October 2013, but this one had much less margin for error.

-''It's actually less pressure in a game than it was here tonight, so that was nice to see,'' Smith said.
+''The look on (Vancouver All-Star) Bo Horvat's face when I looked over at him was pretty priceless,'' Smith said. ''I'm sure mine was, too, to see it go in.
+But it was something I'll remember for a long time.
+My family was here to witness it, too, so they can believe me.''

 Smith's shot was the highlight of the Four Line Challenge, the newest addition to the Skills Competition.
-Essentially a version of the on-ice promotions all around the world that turn hockey into a version of miniature golf, the NHL stars largely missed the tiny targets until Smith let loose with his stunner.
+Essentially a version of the on-ice promotions all around the world that turn hockey into a variant of miniature golf, the NHL stars largely missed the tiny targets until Smith let loose with his stunner.

 Ryker Kesler also got his dad's turn in the Four Line Challenge, but missed from mid-ice.